Pan-Seared Filet Mignon (Tenderloin Steak)

 Ingredients

-• 1 tablespoon high-smoke point oil (I recommend avocado oil)
+• 2 tablespoons (30 ml) high-smoke-point oil (I recommend refined avocado oil)

 Instructions